red-explosion/budget-dashboard/README.md

     <img src="./.github/header.png" width="1280" alt="Budget Dashboard">
 </p>

+> [!WARNING]
+> This product is actively being developed and a stable version hasn't yet been released.

 ## Introduction

 Budget Dashboard is a simple personal/household budgeting system built with privacy in mind.
 Budget dashboard allows